 Sometimes the nausea is accompanied by vomiting.
 It is important that you keep hydrated.
 If you are struggling to to eat and drink enough without vomiting or the nausea affects carrying out daily tasks, please contact us or your GP.
 The doctor can sometimes prescribe medicines against the nausea.

 The nausea usually stops by itself between week 12 and 16 of the pregnancy.

 During the first three months of pregnancy you may feel very tired.
 This is due to all the changes in your body.
 It will be a futile exercise to fight this fatigue.
 A lot of sleep is often the only remedy.
 After the first three months, your energy levels usually restore themselves.

 You may experience heartburn during pregnancy.
-This is because the barrier between your stomach and oesophagus loses elasticity caused by pregnancy hormones, the uterus grows also and pushes against your stomach.
+This is because the barrier between your stomach and oesophagus loses elasticity caused by pregnancy hormones.
+Also the uterus grows also and pushes against your stomach.
 If you suffer a lot of heartburn, you can ask your pharmacy for something against heartburn which is suitable for pregnant women.

 Abdominal pain (round ligament pain, bladder infection)

 Round ligament pain is a nagging or stabbing pain in your lower abdomen.
 It’s caused by your uterus growing and stretching.
 This causes more strain on the ligaments which hold your uterus in place.
 This can result in pain, sometimes pain is also experienced in your groin or back.
 A hot water bottle, a warm bath or hot shower often helps.